-After several visits, we’ve collected our favourite things to do in Zermatt.
-We’ve also included practical information to make your visit smoother.
+We have also included a map and practical information to make your visit smoother.

 While the mighty Matterhorn is Zermatt’s crowning feature, the town is set in a valley which curves away from the mountain.
 So, not every street in the car-free village has a winning view of the Matterhorn.

 Some of the best Matterhorn views are on the slopes above the town.
-They can only be reached by hikes, funiculars, or cable cars.
+They can only be reached by hiking and using the excellent funiculars and cable cars.

-• Höbahlmen Meadows – These high alpine meadows with incredible views of the imposing north face can only be reached on a challenging hike.
+- Höbahlmen Meadows – This high alpine meadow has incredible views of the imposing north face, but you can only get to in on a challenging hike which we cover in our top hikes near Zermatt post.

-• Klein Matterhorn – See the Matterhorn and other 4,000m peaks from the 3,883m high Glacier Mountain Paradise viewing platform.
+- Klein Matterhorn – We’ve visited from Zermatt and from the Italian side on the Matterhorn Alpine Crossing and it’s simply breathtaking.
+See the Matterhorn and other 4,000m peaks from the 3,883m high viewing platform.

-Travelling to a height of 3,100 metres, the cogwheel train winds its way up the track from Zermatt.
-It has almost constant views of the Matterhorn best seen by sitting on the right-hand side of the train.
+Travelling to a height of 3,100 metres, the cogwheel train has almost constant views of the Matterhorn.
+The best views are on the right-hand side of the train going up.

-From the Gornergrat Station the views are sensational.
-Count the twenty-nine 4,000-metre peaks and several glaciers.
+From the Gornergrat Station, you can see twenty-nine 4,000-metre peaks and several glaciers.

 STATIONS ON THE GORNERGRAT TRAIN